openssl/openssl/doc/designs/quic-design/glossary.md

 **Uni:** Abbreviation of unidirectional, referring to a QUIC unidirectional stream.

+**Unnumbered CID:** Refers to a CID which does not have a sequence number associated with it and therefore cannot be referred to by a `NEW_CONNECTION_ID` or `RETIRE_CONNECTION_ID` frame's sequence number fields.
+The only unnumbered CIDs are Initial ODCIDs and Retry ODCIDs.
+These CIDs are exceptionally retired automatically during handshake confirmation.
+See also Numbered CID.

 **URXE:** Unprocessed RX entry.
 Structure containing yet-undecrypted received datagrams pending processing.
 Stored in a queue known as the URXL.